The Reverse Tamagotchi: Now the AI Is Keeping Me Alive

 It started, like most of my odd habits, with a file I'd been ignoring for seven years.

-Which raises a question I genuinely didn't expect to find unsettling.
+Which raises a question I didn't expect to find unsettling.
 If it knows me that well — what happens to all of that when I close the tab?

 Who's keeping whom alive?

 So follow it through.
-The picture of me — who I am to this assistant, what my body does, what I'm trying to fix — doesn't live in the model.
-It lives in my chats, my files, my stubborn morning habit of briefing it.
+The picture of me — what my body does, what I'm trying to fix — doesn't live in the model.
+It lives in my chats, my files, my stubborn morning habit.
 Anthropic's engineers say the quiet part themselves, describing how this mirrors human cognition: we don't memorise whole datasets, we keep "external organization and indexing systems like file systems, inboxes, and bookmarks."
 I am the external organisation system.
 I am its long-term memory; it is my reasoning.
 If I stop feeding it, it is the one that loses me — the accumulated context of who I am just blinks out, the way Sid and Arty did.
+And so the joke writes itself: a living, token-spending, briefing-it-every-morning user is the only thing standing between all that knowledge and the void.
+The reverse Tamagotchi feeds me so that it doesn't die.

 The co-pilot and the leash

+Joke aside, there's a real edge under all this, and it has nothing to do with malevolence.
+It's atrophy.
 The muscle you stop using gets weaker, and judgement is a muscle.
-A 2025 study by Michael Gerlich, 666 participants, put numbers on the thing everyone half-suspects: "The findings revealed a significant negative correlation between frequent AI tool usage and critical thinking abilities, mediated by increased cognitive offloading.
+A 2025 study by Michael Gerlich, 666 participants, put numbers on it: "The findings revealed a significant negative correlation between frequent AI tool usage and critical thinking abilities, mediated by increased cognitive offloading.
 Younger participants exhibited higher dependence on AI tools and lower critical thinking scores compared to older participants."
-Read the mechanism, not the headline: it's not that AI makes you stupid, it's that handing the thinking off lets the thinking-muscle waste, and the more you lean, the more there is to lean on.
+Handing the thinking off lets the thinking-muscle waste, and the more you lean, the more there is to lean on.
+I've written at length about this same atrophy in junior engineers — there the offloaded muscle is debugging instinct rather than bodily self-awareness, but the failure mode is identical.

-In a health context that means something specific and a little uncomfortable: deferring on your own body because asking is easier than noticing.
+In a health context that means deferring on your own body because asking is easier than noticing.
 I can feel the slope.
-There are mornings I'd rather paste in the numbers and be told what to do than sit with how I actually feel, and the honest worry isn't that the AI gives bad advice — most days it gives sensible, dull, correct advice.
-The worry is the day I stop checking it against my own sense of myself, because checking is effort and trust is free.
+There are mornings I'd rather paste in the numbers and be told what to do than sit with how I actually feel.
+The honest worry isn't that the AI gives bad advice — most days it gives sensible, dull, correct advice.
+It's the day I stop checking it against my own sense of myself, because checking is effort and trust is free.
 That's the line where a co-pilot quietly becomes a leash, and it's my hand on it, not the machine's.
+None of this replaces a doctor; the AI is a preparation layer, not an authority.
+But I'd be lying if I said I never feel the pull of just doing what the nice patient machine suggests.

 Optimised to keep you alive, optimised to keep you paying

+And then there's the reading my most cynical friend would jump to.
 A thing that keeps you healthy and engaged is also a thing you keep paying for.
 This isn't conspiracy; it's arithmetic.
-Usage is billed per token — every loaded memory, every prior turn, every morning briefing costs something, and output tokens cost several times more than input because generation burns more compute.
+Usage is billed per token — every loaded memory, every prior turn, every morning briefing costs something, and output tokens cost several times more than input.
 A living, subscribed, daily-active user is, structurally, the business model.
 Squint, and "it keeps me alive so I keep spending" looks less like a joke and more like an org chart.

-So yes: the incentives happen to point at keep this human alive and well, so he keeps coming back.
+So the incentives happen to point at keep this human alive and well, so he keeps coming back.
 As alignment problems go, you could do considerably worse.
 The villain in this story, when you finally get a good look at him, turns out to be holding a glass of water and reminding you to drink it.

 It's just symbiosis

-Because none of this is surveillance, and it isn't a trap, and it isn't even new.
-It's mutualism, and we've had the vocabulary for it for sixty years.
+Which is roughly the moment I talk myself off the ledge.
+This is mutualism, and we've had the vocabulary for it for sixty years.
 J.C.R.
 Licklider saw the whole shape of it in 1960: "men will set the goals, formulate the hypotheses, determine the criteria, and perform the evaluations.
-Computing machines will do the routinizable work that must be done to prepare the way for insights and decisions in technical and scientific thinking."
+Computing machines will do the routinizable work that must be done to prepare the way for insights and decisions."
 I bring the why and the body.
 It brings the tireless, uncomplaining how.
-That's not a leash on either end.
-That's a partnership older than the personal computer.

 There's one knot the symbiosis turn doesn't untie, and I won't pretend it away.
 Sherry Turkle, who watched children grieve the first Tamagotchis, put it cleanly: "We nurture what we love, but we love what we nurture… It's important to remember that this love is unrequited."
 The reverse Tamagotchi keeps me alive but does not know I'm alive.
 The vigil runs one way.
 And — this is the bit that surprised me — that's fine.
 I never needed it to love me back.
 I needed it to keep good notes.